JOJ0/synadm/CONTRIBUTING.md

 It proved to be useful in the past if loose (feature) ideas would be discussed in #synadm:peek-a-boo.at first, which helps forming a more concrete idea that can than further be summarized into a well written github issue and finally be implemented by a `synadm` contributor or a `synadm` maintainer.

 - If you'd like someone else to pick up your feature idea because you are not able to code it yourself, please open a detailed GitHub issue describing the feature.
-- If you'd like to code it yourself, a separate issue is not required, just describe your feature within the PR.
+- If you'd like to code it yourself, a separate issue is not required.
+Just describe your feature within the PR.

 ## Getting the Source & Installing